 Key Takeaways

-- James Allen and the Blue Nile.
+- James Allen reviews and the Blue Nile reviews.
 Both of these companies make high-quality jewelry, and each has its own unique selling points.

 - The main difference between the both is that James Allen offers an array of intricate set designs.
 Whereas, Blue Nile boasts an expansive array of glittering jewelry products.